RelationRx/pyrelational/README.md

 # Create a ModelManager that will handle model instantiation, training and evaluation
 model = ModelManager(ModelConstructor, model_config, trainer_config, **kwargs)

-# Use the various implemented active learning strategies or define your own
+# Use the various implemented active learning strategies or define your own based on
+# an intuitive two step framework
-strategy = LeastConfidenceStrategy()
+strategy = ClassificationStrategy(
+  scorer=LeastConfidence(),
+  sampler=ProbabilisticSampler()
+)

 # Interface with various dataset annotation tools or use an oracle for Benchmarking
 oracle = BenchmarkOracle()